Data Breach

 On July 23, 2025, Benworth Capital Partners reported a data breach to the Washington Attorney General’s office.
 The disclosure revealed that sensitive personal information was exposed.

 The data breach was also disclosed to the Texas Attorney General's office on July 24, 2025.
-Benworth began notifying impacted customers by mail on Sept.
-16, 2025.
+Bentworth will be notifying impacted individuals by mail no later than Sept.
+15, 2025.

 Your Rights and Next Steps